EasyToolsDIALLO/Restaurant/README.md

 # Restaurant
 FullStack mobile app with react-native.
-Sanity studio and AWS Amplify in backend
+Sanity studio and AWS Amplify as backend

 ### The objectif is to command food from our app and handle products in a dashboard that we will build with React JS.
 ### Payment integration and dashboard are not built yet.